 Repairs not covered

-When you report a qualifying repair, your landlord should:
+After you report a repair, your landlord should:

 - explain your rights under the right to repair scheme